j5int/openpyxl2/doc/comments.rst

 >>> comment.author
 'Comment Author'

-You cannot assign the same Comment object to two different cells.
-Doing so raises an AttributeError.
+If you assign the same comment to multiple cells then openpyxl will automatically create copies

 .. :: doctest